justine1285/AirBnB_clone/README.md

 Authors

-Adugbo Justine @justine1285, and Iyanu Olatomide @ are formidable Interns at the ALX Africa Software Engineering programme 2022/2023 schedule.
+Adugbo Justine @justine1285, and Iyanu Olatomide @Oiyanu are formidable Interns at the ALX Africa Software Engineering programme 2022/2023 schedule.